Kau5h1K/Kau5h1K.github.io/_posts/2019-04-22-eda-linux-evolve.md

+---
+layout: post
+title: "Exploring the evolution of Linux"
+tags: [ Project, python, pandas, Cleaning Data, Timeseries, Data Visualization]
+date: 2019-04-22
+excerpt: "Version control repositories like CVS, Subversion or Git store rich evolution information about a software project.<br/>
+In this project, I have read in, cleaned up and visualized a real world Git repository dataset of the Linux kernel.
+With almost 700k commits and thousands of contributors, there are some little data cleaning and wrangling challenges that I've encountered in addition to gaining insights about the development activities over the last 13 years."
+comments: True
+project: True
+---

+---
+## Data
+This project uses a dataset which is available [here](https://github.com/Kau5h1K/eda-linux-evolve/tree/master/datasets).

+---
 ## 1. Introduction
 <p>Version control repositories like CVS, Subversion or Git can be a real gold mine for software developers.
 They contain every change to the source code including the date (the "when"), the responsible developer (the "who"), as well as little message that describes the intention (the "what") of a change.</p>
 <p><a href="https://commons.wikimedia.org/wiki/File:Tux.svg">